 Well as 5G is reliant on 4G, this means although you may have attached a 5G antenna to the factory outputs, the router is still reliant on the internal 4G antennas for the connection and initiation of 5G.
 If your router is receiving low 4G signal or not connecting to the 4G ENDC uplink mast, no 5G instruction will be sent to the router to initiate the 5G connection.

-Low 4G and 5G signal is the cause of unstable, unusable 5G connections and routers dropping their 5G connection.
+Low 4G or 5G signal is the cause of unstable and unusable 5G connection hence the routers dropping their 5G connection.

-Router modification helps rectify these issues buy allowing you to attach multiple external antennas to both 4G and 5G ports granting you access to a stable 5G connection.
-In many situations even achieving 5G when your technically “outside of network coverage area”
+Router modification helps rectify these issues by allowing you to attach multiple external antennas to both 4G and 5G ports granting you access to a stable 5G connection.
+In many situations even achieving 5G when your technically outside of a network's coverage area.

-We hope that this information has been insightful and provided you with enough information. however if you do have any further questions please take a look in our FAQ section for answers to some of our commonly asked questions.
+We hope this information has been insightful and provided you with enough information.
+If you do have any further questions please take a look in our FAQ section for answers to some of our commonly asked questions.

-Router-Mods don’t just offer a modification service, check out our shop where you can purchase Pre-Modified Router’s, Un-Modified Router’s, Antennas and much much more.
+Router-Mods offer a modification services, check out our shop where you can purchase Pre-Modified Router’s, Un-Modified Router’s, Antennas and much much more.